 → Writing Prompt 13: You’ve always liked insects.
 You find them endlessly fascinating.
 Write an essay on the type of career you mind find if you want to work with bugs!

 → Writing Prompt 14: You must decide on a future career right now.
 Your choices are either a job where you will make a lot of money, but will never be happy in your work, or a job that pays very little, but brings you great joy and satisfaction.
 Which job would you take and why?

 → Writing Prompt 15: Do you have a favorite hobby?
 Is there a job related to the type of hobby you enjoy?
 Is there a career related to the hobby that you enjoy that you’d like to do?

 → Writing Prompt 16: Close your eyes and think of what your ideal job would look like.
-For example, would it involve travel?
-Or on the other hand, do you see yourself working in an office environment with colleagues?
-Moreover, do you think you’d do better working alone?
+Would it involve travel?
+Or do you see yourself working in an office environment with colleagues?
+Or are you someone who thinks you’d do better working alone?
 Write an essay describing the idea job for you.

 → Writing Prompt 17: Write about five careers you know you would dislike.

 → Writing Prompt 18: Write about five careers that would bring you joy.